-In December 2008, the FASB issued FASB Staff Position No. FAS 132(R)-1, "Employers' Disclosures about Postretirement Benefit Plan Assets" (FSP 132(R)-1), which amends SFAS No. 132(R), "Employers' Disclosures about Pensions and Other Postretirement Benefits."
+In December 2008, the Financial Accounting Standards Board (FASB) issued FASB Staff Position (FSP) No. FAS 132(R)-1, "Employers' Disclosures about Postretirement Benefit Plan Assets" (FSP 132(R)-1), which amends Statement of Financial Accounting Standards (SFAS) No. 132(R), "Employers' Disclosures about Pensions and Other Postretirement Benefits."
 FSP 132(R)-1 expands the disclosures about employers' plan assets to include more detailed disclosures about the employers' investment strategies, major categories of plan assets, concentrations of risk within plan assets and valuation techniques used to measure the fair value of plan assets.
 FSP 132(R)-1 is effective for fiscal years ending after December 15, 2009.
-The Company expects that the adoption of FSP 132(R)-1 will not have a material impact on its financial position, results of operations or cash flows.
+CenterPoint Houston expects that the adoption of FSP 132(R)-1 will not have a material impact on its financial position, results of operations or cash flows.

-In April 2009, the FASB issued FASB Staff Position No. FAS 107-1 and APB 28-1, "Interim Disclosures about Fair Value of Financial Instruments" (FSP 107-1), which amends SFAS No. 107, "Disclosures about Fair Value of Financial Instruments" (SFAS No. 107) and APB 28-1, "Interim Financial Reporting."
+In April 2009, the FASB issued FSP No. FAS 107-1 and APB 28-1, "Interim Disclosures about Fair Value of Financial Instruments" (FSP 107-1), which amends SFAS No. 107, "Disclosures about Fair Value of Financial Instruments" (SFAS No. 107) and APB 28, "Interim Financial Reporting."
 FSP 107-1 expands the fair value disclosures required for all financial instruments within the scope of SFAS No. 107 to interim periods.
 FSP 107-1 also requires entities to disclose in interim periods the methods and significant assumptions used to estimate the fair value of financial instruments.
 FSP 107-1 is effective for interim reporting periods ending after June 15, 2009.
-The Company expects that the adoption of FSP 107-1 will not have a material impact on its financial position, results of operations or cash flows.
+CenterPoint Houston's adoption of FSP 107-1 did not have a material impact on its financial position, results of operations or cash flows.
+See Note 10 for the required disclosures.